 - Encourage your student to explore degree maps for various majors to ensure courses align with their expectations.

-- Promote RISE (Research, Internships, Service Learning, and Experiential Learning) experiences to incorporate during their collegiate journey.
+- Promote engaged learning experiences to incorporate during their collegiate journey.

 How Academic and Career Development Can Assist Your Student